JinLi711/UTGN/UTGN/CONFIG.md

 ```
 # Optional comment
-camelCaseOption <optionValue>
+option <optionValue>
 ```

 Below are the major options along with their descriptions and allowed values.
 Not all options are documented.
-For a complete list see [config.py](https://github.com/aqlaboratory/rgn/blob/master/model/config.py).

 ## IO
 | Option Name | Acceptable Values | Description |